mark-tomlinson-dev/biblio-curious/README.md

 The 'what would you like to do next menu' is deliberately run on a loop to give the impression of limitless enquiry to the user.

-Finally, the user is to be thanked for taking the time to experience this curious little application.
+Finally, upon exit, the user is thanked for taking the time to experience this curious little application.

 ## Features